 Wizard (Bladesinging) 2 / Artificer (Battlesmith) X: Bladesong is a fantastic buff for an Intelligence-based character, and the Battlesmith is an Intelligence-based front-line character so the combination is pretty obvious.
 Between Battle Ready and Bladesong you’re adding Intelligence to many of your most important stats so you can focus on Intelligence almost exclusively.
-However, Bladesong only works twice between each Short or Long Rest, and the Adventuring Day rules suggest two Short Rests in a day of roughly 10 encounters, so you’ll find that roughly one in three encounters will require you to go without using bladesong.
-Make sure that you can still function during those encounters.
+However, Bladesong limits you to light or no armor, so you’ll need to invest heavily in Dexterity.

 Fighter (Champion) 3 / Barbarian (Any) X: Improved Critical synergizes with Brutal Critical very well.
 Add in the Half-Orc’s Savage Attacks and grab a greataxe, and your critical hits will be frequent and devastating.
 With Reckless Attack and Improved Critical, your odds of rolling a critical hit are 19% (nearly 1 in 5).